Table of Contents

 The action potential

-The trajectory which the action potential follows will be dependent upon the membrane potential of the cardiac cells and it varies between different parts of the heart.
+The trajectory followed by the action potential will depend on the membrane potential of the cardiac cells, which varies between different parts of the heart.
 There is a normal rise followed by a fall in the action potential.

-The phase 0 represents the rapid depolarization phase.
-It occurs because of the influx of the sodium.
-Phase 2 and 3 represent the repolarization phase.
+Phase 0 represents the rapid depolarization phase that occurs because of the influx of sodium.
+Phases 2 and 3 represent the repolarization phase.
 In both of these cases, there is the prominent efflux of potassium in addition to other ions.
-In Phase 2, the potential, arising by the efflux of potassium, is balanced by the influx of calcium, thus making the action potential to remain as a horizontal line.
+In Phase 2, the potential, arising through the efflux of potassium, is balanced by the influx of calcium, thus causing the action potential to remain as a horizontal line.

 Mechanism of Action of Sodium Channel Blockers

-The anticholinergic effect, which is seen with this group of drugs, increases the conduction along the sinoatrial and atrioventricular pathway, thus, in a patient with atrial flutter, though the ventricular rate will be reduced by the sodium blocking property of the class 1 antiarrhythmics can lead to an increase in both the SA rate and the AV conduction, which can offset the direct effects of the drugs on these tissues.
+The anticholinergic effect seen with this group of drugs increases the conduction along the SA and AV pathways.
+Thus, in a patient with atrial flutter, although the ventricular rate will be reduced by their sodium blocking property, class 1 antiarrhythmics can lead to an increase in both the SA rate and the AV conduction, which can offset the direct effects of the drugs on these tissues.

-Pros & Cons and Main Indication of Sodium Channel Blockers
+Pros and Cons and Main Indications for the Use of Sodium Channel Blockers

-All the three classes of drugs are indicated for the treatment of ventricular tachyarrhythmias.
+All three classes of drugs are indicated for the treatment of ventricular tachyarrhythmias.

-In addition, the class 1C drug is very valuable in life-threatening supraventricular tachyarrhythmias (flecainide and propafenone).
-The class 1A drug also has an effect on the atrial fibrillation, along with flutter and supraventricular tachycardia.
+In addition, class 1-C drugs are very valuable in the life-threatening supraventricular tachyarrhythmias (flecainide and propafenone).
+Class 1-A drugs also have an effect on atrial fibrillation, along with flutter and supraventricular tachycardia.

 The side effects are discussed in detail for individual drugs.

-The increase or decrease with action potential duration and the effective refractory period can act as a double edged-sword.
-Both of these mechanisms prevent the re-entry circuits, but, at the same time, increase the potential for causing Torsades de pointes.
-The proarrhythmogenic potential is generally seen among this group of drugs.
+The increase or decrease in action potential duration and the effective refractory period can act as a double-edged sword.
+Both of these mechanisms prevent the re-entry circuits, but, at the same time, they increase the potential for causing torsades de pointes.
+The proarrhythmogenic potential is generally seen in this group of drugs.

-Other than the indications which were discussed above, an important consideration needs to be made in those patients who have uncontrolled atrial fibrillation.
-The administration of disopyramide will cause an increase in the AV nodal conduction, thereby increasing the risk ventricular rate in these patients.
+In addition to the indications discussed above, important consideration needs to be given to those patients who have uncontrolled atrial fibrillation.
+The administration of disopyramide will cause an increase in the AV nodal conduction, thereby increasing the ventricular rate in these patients.

 This effect also occurs with procainamide and quinidine.
-Treatment with beta blockers, digoxin or a calcium channel blocker is required.
-The disopyramide is deemed safe in patients with hypertrophic cardiomyopathy and is shown to have beneficial effects.
+Treatment with beta blockers, digoxin, or a calcium channel blocker is required.
+Disopyramide is deemed safe in patients with hypertrophic cardiomyopathy and is shown to have beneficial effects.

-Disopyramide has a significant cardiac toxicity and it decreases the contraction of the heart (negative inotropic effect) and it has the potential to cause arrhythmia.
+Disopyramide has significant cardiac toxicity: It decreases the contraction of the heart (negative inotropic effect) and has the potential to cause arrhythmia.
 The decrease is seen even with a dose as low as 1 mg/kg and may precipitate heart failure or aggravate it in patients with pre-existing heart failure.

-The propensity for causing heart failure increases with the already known case of heart failure patients.
-The common side effect of disopyramide is related to its anticholinergic effect.
-This includes the dryness of mouth, hesitancy during urination and the difficulty in passing feces.
+A common side effect of disopyramide is related to its anticholinergic effects.
+This includes dryness of the mouth, hesitancy during urination, and constipation.

-In conditions where the cholinergic activity is already decreased, like myasthenia gravis (in this disease antibodies are formed against acetylcholine receptors), the administration of this drug will aggravate the condition.
+In conditions in which cholinergic activity is already decreased (such as in myasthenia gravis, in which antibodies against acetylcholine receptors are formed), the administration of this drug will aggravate the condition.

-The other conditions in which caution needs to be exercised are the acute angle closure glaucoma and urinary retention patients.
-It causes the widening of the QRS complex and the prolongation of the QT interval in the electrocardiogram.
-There occurs a risk of hypoglycemia (potential hypothesis is the disopyramide induced inhibition of the K ATP channels) with disopyramide therapy, though it is rare.
+The other conditions in which caution needs to be exercised are acute angle closure glaucoma and urinary retention.
+It causes widening of the QRS complex and prolongation of the QT interval.
+Although it is rare, hypoglycemia may occur with disopyramide therapy because disopyramide may induce inhibition of the K–ATP channels.

-In order to prevent the anticholinergic effect, the monitoring of serum concentrations of mono-N-dealkyldisopyramide, is required in renally deranged patients.
+In order to prevent the anticholinergic effect, the monitoring of serum concentrations of mono-N-dialkyl disopyramide is required in renally deranged patients.

 Treatment of side effects

-The anticholinergic effect can be counteracted by means of administering physostigmine and pyridostigmine, both of which increase the cholinergic activity.
+The anticholinergic effect can be counteracted by administering physostigmine and pyridostigmine, both of which increase the cholinergic activity.

 Side effects of procainamide

-One of the most important known side effects of procainamide is its potential to cause a lupus like syndrome, which is especially common with chronic administration.
-The blood of these patients will have positive antinuclear antibody titer (where the antibodies are essentially formed against the patient’s own nuclear elements).
+One of the most important known side effects of procainamide is its potential to cause a lupus-like syndrome, which is especially common with long-term administration of the drug.
+The blood of these patients will have a positive antinuclear antibody titer (meaning that the antibodies are essentially formed against the patient’s own nuclear elements).

-The other side effects include loss of appetite, the sensation of vomiting, headache, loss of sleep, dizzy feeling, hallucination, psychosis (rare but reported), rashes which are characteristically morbilliform in nature, conditions affecting the blood vessels such as Raynaud’s phenomenon and vasculitis of the digital ends.
+The other side effects include loss of appetite, the sensation of vomiting, headache, loss of sleep, dizziness, hallucination, psychosis (rare but reported), rashes that are characteristically morbilliform in nature, conditions affecting the blood vessels (such as Raynaud’s phenomenon), and vasculitis of the digital ends.

-Similar to the disopyramide, there occurs a potential for prolongation of the QRS complex, QT interval and occurrence of ventricular arrhythmia.
+Similar to disopyramide, administration of procainamide results in a potential for prolongation of the QRS complex and the QT interval and the occurrence of ventricular arrhythmia.

-The drug also increases the risk of causing arrhythmias and is an arrhythmogenic agent.
-The most common arrhythmia caused by procainamide is a form of polymorphic ventricular tachycardia known as Torsades de pointes.
+The drug also increases the risk of arrhythmias and is an arrhythmogenic agent.
+The most common arrhythmia caused by procainamide is a form of polymorphic ventricular tachycardia known as ‘torsades de pointes.’

 Bone marrow suppression is one of the dreaded side effects of procainamide; the possibility of this side effect leads to patients objecting to the routine use of this drug.

 Pancytopenia and agranulocytosis occur in this condition.
-The cause behind it is not well delineated and it might range from allergic to hypersensitivity.
+Their causes are not well delineated and might range from allergic to hypersensitivity reactions.

 Treatment of side effects

-The symptoms of a lupus like syndrome occur in very few patients and, even in those patients, it is self-limiting after the treatment is stopped.
-Other alterations include considering alternatives like N-acetyl procainamide, which does not have lupus potential.
+The symptoms of a lupus-like syndrome occur in a very few patients, and even in those patients, it is self-limiting after the treatment is stopped.
+Other alterations include considering alternatives like N-acetyl procainamide, which does not have the potential to cause lupus.

 The occurrence of bone marrow suppression warrants immediate discontinuation of the drug.

-Quinidine can be used for the treatment of both types of arrhythmia, namely ventricular and atrial.
+Quinidine can be used for the treatment of both ventricular and atrial arrhythmias.

 Special indication for quinidine

-Brugada syndrome is a genetic disorder which is associated with the abnormal rhythm in the heart and causing ventricular arrhythmias.
+Brugada syndrome is a genetic disorder associated with the development of ventricular arrhythmias.

-These patients are characterized by the potential to suffer from sudden cardiac death, and an implantable cardioverter defibrillator (ICD), is the gold standard for prevention.
+Patients with this syndrome are characterized by the potential for sudden cardiac death.
+Implantation of a cardioverter–defibrillator (ICD) is the gold standard for prevention.

-Quinidine has shown promise in this group of patients and a standard alternative treatment.
-The study which proclaims this effect is a recently published study and was conducted in 96 patients and had a mean follow-up of 113 months.
+Quinidine has shown promise in patients with this syndrome and is a standard alternative treatment.
+A recent study proclaims this effect; the study included 96 patients with a mean follow-up of 113 months.

-In a systematic review, where the various antiarrhythmic drugs were evaluated for atrial fibrillation, though the quinidine reduced the recurrence of atrial fibrillation, it was associated with an increased mortality and it was the most proarrhythmogenic agent among the tested class of drug (class 1A, 1C and 3 were included in the systematic review).
+In a systematic review in which the various antiarrhythmic drugs were evaluated for atrial fibrillation, although quinidine reduced the recurrence of atrial fibrillation, it was associated with increased mortality and was the most proarrhythmogenic agent among the tested classes of drugs (classes 1-A, 1-C, and 3).

 Side effects of quinidine

-As with other drugs in the class A group, this is also proarrhythmic and has the potential to cause sudden death, thus reducing its routine use.
+As with other drugs in the class A group, quinidine is also proarrhythmogenic and has the potential to cause sudden death, thus reducing the frequency of its routine use.
 Like disopyramide, it can also precipitate heart failure.

-The risk of digitalis toxicity is enhanced with quinidine administration and other risk factors include the presence of hypokalemia.
-On the administration of very large doses rapidly, there occurs a risk of hypotension with quinidine.
+The risk of digitalis toxicity is enhanced with quinidine administration.
+Other risk factors include the presence of hypokalemia.
+The risk of hypotension is exacerbated by the rapid administration of a very large dose of quinidine.
 The reason is the direct vasodilatory property of quinidine.
-Quinidine is also associated with a hypoglycemic effect and immune mediated reactions.
+Quinidine is also associated with a hypoglycemic effect and immune-mediated reactions.

-The quinidine toxicity is described with a characteristics term known as cinchonism.
-The signs and symptoms of cinchonism include the blurring of vision, a ringing sound in the ears which is known as tinnitus, psychosis, confusion, delirium and headache.
+Quinidine toxicity is described by the characteristic term ‘cinchonism.’
+The signs and symptoms of cinchonism include blurring of vision, ringing in the ears (known as tinnitus), psychosis, confusion, delirium, and headache.

 Treatment of side effects

-The Torsades de pointes can be treated by artificially increasing the pace of the atria and ventricles and by the intravenous administration of isoproterenol.
+Torsades de pointes can be treated by artificially increasing the pace of circulation through the atria and the ventricles and by the intravenous administration of isoproterenol.

-A method of prevention is by means of alkalization with sodium bicarbonate (basically the alkalosis enhances the recovery of sodium channels).
-Intravenous magnesium sulphate, as discussed above, is another alternative.
+One method to prevent torsades de points is alkalization with sodium bicarbonate (basically, the alkalosis enhances the recovery of sodium channels).
+The intravenous administration of magnesium sulfate, as discussed for disopyramide, is another alternative.

 Lidocaine and Its Analogs

-Lidocaine is available only in IV form and is indicated for ventricular tachycardia.
-The disopyramide and mexiletine are orally active lidocaine analogs.
-The patients who have myocardial ischemia, in addition to the arrhythmogenic problems, will benefit from lidocaine and mexiletine, as they have improved efficacy against ischemic myocardium.
+Lidocaine is available only in intravenous form and is indicated for ventricular tachycardia.
+Disopyramide and mexiletine are orally active lidocaine analogs.
+Patients who have myocardial ischemia in addition to arrhythmias will benefit from the administration of lidocaine and mexiletine, because these drugs have improved efficacy against the ischemic myocardium.

 Tocainide has the potential to cause pulmonary fibrosis in the lungs.

-Propafenone and Flecainide: In contraindication to the protective effect seen with the class 1B drugs in patients with myocardial infarction, there occurs an increased risk of death in patients with myocardial infarction when administered with class 1C compounds (CAST trial).
+Propafenone and flecainide: In contrast to the protective effect seen with the class 1-B drugs in patients with myocardial infarction, class 1-C compounds carry an increased risk of death in patients with myocardial infarction (the CAST trial).

 Propafenone, in addition to its sodium blocking property, also has beta blocking and calcium channel blocking activity.
-Both of these cause decrease in the conduction, along with the conduction pathway and can precipitate and aggravate heart failure.
+Both of these cause a decrease in conduction and can precipitate or aggravate heart failure.